yiqiao-yin/Fall2018-Proj3-Sec1-grp4/doc/README.md

 2) crossvalidation.R : This script performs a cross validation on the training set of our image data

-3) train.R: 'train.R' and 'test.R' contain the training steps and the classification/predictions steps for our models.
-As inputs, they take in a path that points toe the training set features and responses.
+3) train.R: contains the training steps for the model.
+As input, it takes in a path that points toe the training set features and responses and as an output, it creates trained classifiers in the form of R objects: models/settings/links to external trained configurations.

-As
+4) test.R: contains the steps for classification/prediction.
+As inputs, it takes in a path that points to the test set features, and an R object that contains a trained classifier.

-2) input of rmd file is in the lib folder inputs are: feature.R, this script will extract 8 pixels on a selected pixel and use that as the varaible for training crossvalidation.R train.R test.R superresolution.R
+As output, it produces an R object of response predictions of the test set.

-3) this main.rmd has part 1 and part 2
+5) SuperResolution.R: This script takes in a path that points toe fhe folder of low-resolution test images, a path that pointsto an empty folder of high-resolution test images, an R object with tuned predictors and as an output, it constructs high-resolution versions of each low-resolution test image.

-part 1 will follow structure of baseline model
+* The main.rmd (link code here) consists of two parts:

-part 2 will follow structure of improved model
+**Part 1**: Follows the structure and work flow of the baseline model

-linear regression
+**Part2** : Follows the structure and work flow of both our improved models: a linear regression and an xgboost model.

-xgboost
+* The output of our final report, main.rmd will be saved in two directories:

-4) The output of main.rmd file is saved in two directories: output folder
+1) The output folder (link here)

-data folder --> test set --> SR-B folder
+2) The SR-B folder located in the test set folder of the data folder